 College of Pharmacy

-- Mishra, Jayshree (Pharmaceutical Sciences) – “I am so honored by the nomination and through my years of experience, believe that I will be able to serve as your representative in our Council of Principal investigators.
-I joined the Texas A&M in 2008 and currently, I am a faculty member at the Department of Pharmaceutical Sciences in the College of Pharmacy.
-My research program focuses on understanding the molecular targets and the events that regulate gastrointestinal inflammation and associated inflammatory diseases, obesity and obesity associated colorectal cancer.
-My research have been funded by grant from NIH, DAAD, and several other foundations.
-Being part of the University system for past ten years, I believe that I am aware of the difficulties and challenges that our fellow researchers face in day-to-day research related activities that hinder them from becoming more productive.
+- Mishra, Jayshree (Department of Pharmaceutical Sciences) “I am so honored to be nominated for a second term and if elected I will work hard again to serve the PIs in the College of Pharmacy.
+I joined Texas A&M in 2008 and currently, I am a faculty member at the Department of Pharmaceutical Sciences in the College of Pharmacy.
+My research program focuses on understanding the molecular targets and the events that regulate gastrointestinal inflammation and associated inflammatory diseases, obesity, and obesity-associated colorectal cancer.
+My research has been funded by grants from NIH, DAAD, and several other foundations.
+Being part of the University system for the past thirteen years, I believe that I am aware of the difficulties and challenges that our fellow researchers face in day-to-day research-related activities that hinder them from becoming more productive.
 If addressed in a timely manner, it will immensely help all the researchers develop new ideas, find new applications for their research, learn new techniques, and gain access to funding thereby expanding the professional opportunities.
-I would like to serve in CPI because I would like to help the researchers in our college and in TAMU system by working closely and diligently with the administration on research related issues to continually improve the research environment and the portfolio at Texas A&M. I am very much interested in improving the research support structure for the core facilities and cross-discipline utilization across the system and related research infrastructure in our college and TAMU.”
+In the past three years, I worked hard to establish the core lab in the College of Pharmacy-Kingsville campus.
+I would like to serve in CPI because I would like to help the researchers in our college and in the TAMU system by working closely and diligently with the administration on research related issues to continually improve the research environment and the portfolio at Texas A&M. I am very much interested in improving the research support structure for the core facilities and cross-discipline utilization across the system and related research infrastructure in our college and TAMU.
+If elected I will work hard to understand and represent our PIs concerns to administrators and make constructive suggestions that improve transparency and the research environment.

 College of Science